If a woman in your life has recently given birth, then there’s a 1 in 5 chance they are struggling with postpartum depression.

 12. Help her find strangers to talk to

 Don’t try to force her to talk to you about her feelings.
-It’s much easier to talk to strangers who understand and won’t judge her and who she may never see or talk to again.
-She can be completely honest and vulnerable without having to worry about hurting someone’s feelings or having them take things the wrong way.
+Sometimes, the best way to help a mother with postpartum depression is to find someone else she can talk to.
+It’s much easier to talk to strangers who understand and won’t judge her.
+She can be completely honest and vulnerable without having to worry about hurting someone’s feelings.

 Whether it’s an online forum, support group or a therapist – she will be much more comfortable talking to someone who has been in her position before and/or who has experience to share.